Here Are 15 Highly Engaging, Unique, And Clickbait-style Titles Optimized For Google Discover, News, And SERP, Following EEAT Principles:

 The Heart's Hidden Superpower: Why Cardiac Output Matters More Than You Think

 Your heart beats around 100,000 times a day.
-That adds up to about 5 liters per minute at rest.
+And that adds up to about 5 liters per minute at rest.
 But here's what's wild: each beat pumps roughly 70 milliliters of blood.
-This isn't just random plumbing—it's called cardiac output, and it's the single most important number in understanding how well your heart is working Most people skip this — try not to..
+This isn't just random plumbing—it's called cardiac output, and it's the single most important number in understanding how well your heart is working The details matter here..

 So what exactly is cardiac output, and why should you care?
 Let's break it down without the medical jargon.